 ‘Spinach Börek’, in Turkish ‘Ispanaklı Börek’, is one of the most common ‘Börek’ varieties in Turkish Cuisine.
 Börek is a type of savory pastry, which is made of thin layer dough known as phyllo (or yufka).

 In Turkish cuisine, this taste has a special place.
-We prefer to eat Börek at breakfasts; however it is a nice snack to eat during the day too.
+We prefer to eat Börek at breakfasts; however, it is a nice snack to eat during the day too.
 There are countless variations of Börek in Turkish cuisine.
-You can make its filling ingredients with potato, minced meat, cheese, chicken meat, spinach and other vegetables such as peas.
-This pasty has hundreds years of heritage since Uyghur Turks and it is protected since by then.
+You can make its filling ingredients with potato, minced meat, cheese, chicken meat, spinach, and other vegetables such as peas.
+This pasty has hundreds of years of heritage since Uyghur Turks and it is protected since then.

-It has been said that ‘Börek’ word comes from Uyghur Khaganate.
-Uyghur Khaganete was one of the arms of Turkic nations and today they are called as Uyghur Turks.
+It has been said that the ‘Börek’ word comes from Uyghur Khaganate.
+Uyghur Khaganate was one of the arms of Turkic nations and today they are called Uyghur Turks.
 During Turkic migration from Central Asia to Anatolia, Turks had been added many different tastes to their cuisine and Börek was one of them.